Nikki Haley Wants Us To Keep The Confederate Flag & We Have To Disagree

 This week, Haley told conservative commentator Glenn Beck on his podcast that the Confederate flag symbolizes "service and sacrifice and heritage."
 As a result, the former South Carolina governor unleashed the ire of the internet, prompting her to pen an op-ed in the Washington Post slamming the media for perpetuating “outrage culture.”

-But Haley's comments were particularly criticism by black communities, especially considering her history governing over South Carolina.
-During her tenure, the former governor held office in the wake of the tragic Charleston church shooting in 2015.
+But Haley's comments were particularly critiqued by black communities, especially considering her history governing over South Carolina.
+The former governor held office in the wake of the tragic Charleston church shooting in 2015.
 Shooter Dylann Roof killed nine black parishioners at Emanuel African Methodist Episcopal Church on June 17, 2015, and his actions were widely accepted as a racially motivated attack.
-Roof was labeled an avowed white supremacist after he posted several photos online of himself proudly raising the Confederate flag.
+Roof was labeled an avowed white supremacist after he posted a racist manifesto and several photos of himself proudly raising the Confederate flag.

 In the aftermath of the shooting, as the photos of Roof spread online, pressure mounted for a confederate flag that was hanging above the South Carolina statehouse to be removed, and Haley helped lead the effort to have the flag taken down.
 Now, her comments completely dismantle an action that helped upheave a symbol that effectively laid historic groundwork for systemic racism.